- Milo's friendship with Melissa and Zack. They're both aware that being around him is dangerous, but they still hang around him regardless.

 - In a way, the Tigers cheerleaders joining in with Milo's dancing.
 They show no hesitation in doing so, and at one point even toss Milo up in the air.

 - After winning the game as a result of Milo's efforts, the football team and the cheerleaders hoist him on their shoulders, briefly forgetting to maintain their safe distance.
 The ground caves in, but he's the only one injured, breaking his thumb and ending up in the hospital, where they all turn up to thank him for his support.

 - Milo's finally granted permission to attend a football game, since it's understood that the team will lose regardless.
 Melissa still thinks it's a bad idea, but Zack begs them to come as it's his first game as part of the team—even if they do end up losing, he wants his friends there for moral support.

 - Milo doesn't even have to ask permission to attend; the coach seeks him out to let him know that his ban is temporarily lifted.
 It's a nice way to show that the people in his life—even casual acquaintances—don't define him as merely a jinx and do look for ways to include him whenever possible.

 The Doctor Zone Files

-- No matter how many disasters follow him around, no matter what risks it means, Sarah wouldn't want to do anything without her little brother around.
+- No matter how many disasters follow him around, no matter what risks it means, Sara wouldn't want to do anything without her little brother around.
 When Milo suggests that the next time he shouldn't attend an event with her, she's the first to say she wouldn't enjoy that at all.
 And when Milo tries keep his distance for her safety, she's having none of it, and moves his seat next to her.

 - "It's about sharing something you love with someone you love."
 Heartwarming and true.